 How can I stay in touch with my camp friends in the off-season?

 A great way to keep in contact and get together with your Camp Oasis friends is by creating a Take Steps Camp Oasis Team.
 Invite your family, friends and fellow campers to join your team and join with others across the US as we raise money for a cure.
 Visit www.cctakesteps.org and choose the Camp Oasis National Team.

 Can I apply as a camper or volunteer if I don't live in the United States?

-Yes.
 We welcome everyone who wishes to attend or volunteer at camp to apply.
-You can apply to any of our camps, but please be aware precedence will be given to campers and volunteers that reside in the camp's region.
-After you have applied please contact the camp's head chapter office to make them aware of your situation.
+You can apply to any of our camps, but please be aware that precedence will be given to campers and volunteers who reside in the camp's region.
+After you have applied please contact the camp's local chapter office to make them aware of your situation.

 I have additional questions about camp.
 Who should I contact?

 Please contact Daniel Marinoni, National Camp Manager, at (646) 943 - 7480 / firstname.lastname@example.org.